 Look for the hallmark

-Nearly all gold sold at the exchange are stamped with a hallmark which denotes that karat weight of the gold.
-For jewelry you will see a number and a letter ‘K’ at the end to denote the number of karats in the gold.
+Nearly all gold sold at the exchange are stamped with a hallmark which denotes the karat weight of the gold.
+For jewellery, you will see a number and a letter ‘K’ at the end to denote the number of karats in the gold.
 The number indicates the parts in 24 so for example 14 K means that the gold is 14 karats or 14/24, while 24 K means that it is pure gold in that it is 24/24.
-Another way of measuring the amount of gold in a metal is the decimal expression .585 means that it is 58.5% while 1.00 means that it is pure gold.
-For items that do not have the expression indicated on them you can use other techniques to identify it.
+Another way of measuring the amount of gold in metal is the decimal expression .585 means that it is 58.5% while 1.00 means that it is pure gold.
+For items that do not have the expression indicated on them, you can use other techniques to identify them.

 Nitric acid test